-Quantitative Biomedicine deals with the modeling, analysis, simulation, or optimization of various highly relevant processes in clinical practice.
-Not only the modeling of cellular, biochemical, and biomolecular processes, but also applications in medical engineering, such as the modeling, simulation, and optimization of prostheses or contributions to the area of imaging diagnostics, are enormously important.
+Quantitative Biomedicine deals with the modeling, analysis, simulation, or optimization of complex systems in clinical and biological applications.
+These topics concern the understanding of cellular, biochemical, and biomolecular processes, as well as the solution of relevant problems in medical engineering.
+In this area, interdisciplinary contributions to the fields of medical imaging and clinical diagnostics are enormously important.

 Image processing tools based on mathematical algorithms from statistics or variational methods enable a bulk of applications in the medical sciences.
 They range from image enhancement to automatic image analysis.